jmatias/uiuc-twitter-geolocation/README.rst

 Installation
 ~~~~~~~~~~~~

-Clone the repository, and install all the dependencies using pip.
+Clone the repository and install all the dependencies using pip.

 .. code:: sh